samjulien/blog/_posts/2018-08-07-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 > You can read our [documentation on OIDC scopes](https://auth0.com/docs/scopes/current) for further details.

-We'll use the Auth0 application stored in `auth0` throughout `AuthService` where we'll store the `idTokenPayload` object in an `userProfile$` observable.
+We'll use the Auth0 application stored in `auth0` throughout `AuthService`.
+We'll store the `idTokenPayload` object in an `userProfile$` observable.
 Within the `AccountComponent`, we are going to use the `name`, `nickname`, and `picture` properties to populate a user profile template.

 ### Logging In